-He's got some great tips that run all the way through from taking and editing the photos, right through to how to choose the right materials for your book, how to get it shipped, and any finishing flourishes that'll make it truly special.
+He's got some great advice that runs all the way through from taking and editing the photos, right through to how to choose the right materials for your book, how to get it shipped, and any finishing flourishes that'll make it truly special.
+So, here are his top ten tips on how to create your photo book.

 Often, the problem when you're creating a photo album is knowing what to include, and what you should leave out.
 With modern cameras and phones allowing us to take as many pictures as our memory cards allow, you'll likely have way more pictures than you can actually fit into the book.